Locations:

 Where are platelets located?

-Platelets are components in your blood and spleen.
-Whole blood consists of plasma, red and white blood cells and platelets.
-Since platelets are the lightest component of whole blood, they are pushed to the walls of your blood vessels, allowing plasma and blood cells to flow through the center, which helps platelets reach injury quickly to prevent bleeding.
+• Blood: Whole blood consists of plasma (the liquid part), red blood cells, white blood cells and platelets.
+As platelets are the lightest component of whole blood, they are pushed to the walls of your blood vessels, allowing plasma and blood cells to flow through the center.
+The location helps platelets reach injured blood vessel walls quickly to stop bleeding.

 What do platelets look like?

-Platelets are small, colorless fragments of cells.
-Platelets form in the shape of a plate, which is where they get their name.
-Proteins on the exterior of your platelet walls are sticky to help it adhere to your blood vessels.
-When actively clotting, platelets extend filaments that resemble legs on a spider.
-These legs make contact with the broken blood vessel and other clotting factors to seal the damage and stop the bleeding.
+Platelets are small, colorless cell fragments.
+They form in the shape of a plate, which is where they get their name.
+Proteins on the exterior of your platelet walls are sticky to help them adhere to your blood vessels.
+When actively clotting, platelets extend filaments (a long thread of cells) that resemble legs on a spider.
+These legs make contact with the broken blood vessel and other platelets to seal the damage and stop the bleeding.

 Advertisement